 <strong>(Q) The theft of Rufus, the Harris hawk at Wimbledon this year, was widely reported.
 However, shouldn’t the bird be known as a Harris’s hawk rather than a Harris hawk?
 D. THORPE By email</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.(A) It certainly should.
 Edward Harris was a wealthy amateur naturalist and benefactor of the American bird artist John James Audubon.
 The two men travelled together on collecting expeditions in North America, and it was Audubon who gave the bird the name of Harris?s buzzard, after a bird collected in Louisiana.
 Audubon thought it was an unknown species of hawk, though it had in fact been described to science some years before from a specimen collected in Brazil.

 The widespread omission of the apostrophe and the possessive is unusual, and I?m not aware of it happening with any other birds named after people.
 There are many examples of these, of which the most familiar in the UK are Bewick?s swan, Montagu?s harrier and Lady Amherst?s pheasant.